toradex/meta-toradex-security/README.md

 This layer only works on Embedded Linux 6.3.0 and newer releases.

+> ⚠️ **_NOTE_**: The main branch is not intended for consumer use.
+It is not as well maintained as the current yocto branch, and its focus is for our internal CI.

 # Secure boot

 To enable secure boot, the `tdx-signed` class needs to be inherited in a configuration file.